Table of Contents

 The following statements are equivalent:

-SELECT * FROM INFORMATION_SCHEMA.CHARACTER_SETS [WHERE CHARACTER_SET_NAME LIKE 'wild
+SELECT * FROM INFORMATION_SCHEMA.CHARACTER_SETS [WHERE CHARACTER_SET_NAME LIKE 'wild'] SHOW CHARACTER SET [LIKE 'wild']

 information about collations for each character set.